OGSarah/PhotoSafe/README.md

 Integration: Tested with a sample third-party app to ensure compatibility.

 ### 15. Continuous Learning:
-- Leverages the latest iOS 18 features (e.g., new Core Image APIs, Swift 6 concurrency).
+- Leverages the latest iOS 26 features.
 - Follows WWDC sessions and Apple’s documentation for best practices.

 # Tools and Technologies